THIS IS EDITABLE - PLEASE EDIT + CONTRIBUTE!!!

 - Wikifab is a similar system (seems to be in the process of renaming to dokit.io) (open source? – expensive?)

 - GitBuilding/BuildUp - Not yet ready for the prime time.
 This is the work of @julianstirling, @kaspar, @rbowman.
 GitBuiding is program which turns Markdown with added metadata (Which we are calling BuildUp) into normal markdown with auto-generated bill of materials.
 It has a built in editor and a will create static website for documentation (Example).
 We don’t recommend this yet, but we hope people can try it and tell us about pain points.

-- Open Know-How - A manifest file that lets software and people know what files are what, what the project is about and makes your project more discoverable
+- Open Know-How - A manifest file that lets software and people know what files are what and what the project is about.
+The aim is to make your project more discoverable.

 - DIN 3105 - A standard that let’s you or others certify that this is truly open source hardware (as of yet unreleased – here’s a video)

 - ASD-STE100 - Simplified Technical English: a controlled language to help the users of English-language maintenance documentation understand what they read